Coupled Local and Global World Models for Efficient First Order RL: Appendix

 \subsection{The Algorithm}

 Given the described global and local models, we present our complete procedure in Algorithm \ref{alg:main}.
-To ensure stable policy updates, we extend the original DMO algorithm to incorporate the Soft Analytic Policy Optimization (SAPO) objective \cite{xing2024stabilizing}.
+To ensure stable policy updates, we use the SAPO version of the DMO algorithm, which incorporates the Soft Analytic Policy Optimization (SAPO) objective \cite{xing2024stabilizing}.
 Specifically, we optimize the policy parameters $\boldsymbol{\theta}$ to maximize the entropy-regularized expected return:

 where $\mathcal{H}_{\pi}[a_h \mid s_h]$ denotes the continuous Shannon entropy of the action distribution and $\alpha$ is the temperature parameter.

 The critic network $V^{\pi_\theta}_{\boldsymbol{\psi}}$ is learned via SGD by minimizing the temporal difference error against $\lambda$-returns: